felangel/bloc/docs/pt-br/blocvscodeextension.md

 ## Snippets de Uso

-This extension includes convenient snippets to generate Bloc-related widgets.
+This extension includes convenient snippets to generate Bloc-related code.
 All available snippets and their prefix can be found on [GitHub](https://github.com/felangel/bloc/blob/master/extensions/vscode/snippets/dart.json).